hth313/boost41/doc/xeq.rst

 .. note::

-   When the ``XROM`` number is complete and you hold the last key down the display changes to display the actual function.
+   When the ``XROM`` number is complete and you hold the last key down the display changes to show the name of the function.